Bear |

 One of the benefits I used while at Chitose was to be able to check out a vehicle (usually a ¾ ton weapons carrier) from the Motor Pool for “Recreational Purposes”.
 LT Jerry Hardiman was in charge of the Motor Pool.
 He always gave me a pep talk about taking good care of the truck and not drinking while I drove, etc. This happened several times during my two year stay.
 I would apply in advance for a shift break of 4 days, then beg some c-rations from the Special Services folks and two or three of my friends would take off, usually down the coast to Tomakomai or Muroran.
 We saw a lot of the beaches and followed side roads until they ran out of road.
 We got to see a lot of the countryside (within a hundred miles or so of the Post).
 We would fish a bit and drink a lot.
 It was a real nice way to get away from the pressure that seemed to follow us on the job.

-landed on the old runway out in the Antenna Field.
-Apparently the Pilot made a
+airliner landed on the old runway out in the Antenna Field.
+Apparently the Pilot

-bad choice when lining up for landing and picked the runway that was several
+made a bad choice when lining up for landing and picked the runway that was

 One of the funnier incidents that